laurabolwell/gwent-paddleboarders/README.md

 - **Error Message and Automatic Redirection to Homepage**

     - An error message informs the user that they have tried to navigate to an invalid address.
-    - The 404 page has a full working navbar and footer if the user wishes to navigate to a new area of the page themselves.
+    - The 404 page has a full working navbar and footer if the user wishes to navigate to a new area of the site themselves.
     - There is an automatic redirection to the homepage after 10 seconds (with countdown timer).

     404 Page: